tobiasbp/k8s-db-backup/README.md

 - [ ] Support dumping of all databases without naming them.
 (Could be default, if no databases mentioned)
 - [ ] Validate configuration values
 - [ ] When using the S3 backend, allow for non changing backup path to take advantage of versioning in S3
-- [ ] Log to remote syslog server by using SysLogHandler
-- [ ] Log to local syslog by using SysLogHandler
-- [ ] Make separate kubernetes secret for the environment variables.
+- [ ] Make separate kubernetes secret to hold the environment variables.
 Different teams could then have access to the source & destination credentials.